Natalia Markova

-Natalia Markova (Наталья Маркова; born 11 January 1989) is a Russian professional wrestler.
-She is currently signed to the National Wrestling Alliance (NWA) and also wrestles on the independent circuit.
+Natalia Markova (Наталья Маркова; born 11 January 1989) is a Russian-American professional wrestler.
+She is signed to the National Wrestling Alliance (NWA), where she is the current NWA World Women's Champion in her first reign.
+She also makes appearances on the independent circuit.

 Markova began her career in 2007 with the Russian promotion Independent Wrestling Federation (NFR), where she performed until 2017.
-She also toured Japan where she worked for DDT Pro-Wrestling and Wrestling New Classic from 2011 to 2013.
-She resumed her career in 2016 after a two-year hiatus.
-She debuted in North America in 2017.
+While at INR, she also toured Japan from 2011 to 2013, working mostly with DDT Pro-Wrestling and Wrestling New Classic.

+Following a two-year hiatus, Markova resumed her career in 2016, debuting in North America the following year.
+She has since appeared mostly in independent promotions throughout the U.S., winning several championships.

 Professional wrestling career

 Early Career (2007–2017)

-Markova graduated from Independent Wrestling Federation (NFR) wrestling school in 2006 in Moscow and made her debut on 13 January 2007 at Danger Zone #23 as Bonnie in a match against Lilith, which ended in a disqualification after Gothic interfered on Lilith's behalf.
+Markova graduated from Independent Wrestling Federation (NFR) wrestling school in 2006 in Moscow; she made her debut on 13 January 2007 at Danger Zone #23 under the ring name "Bonnie" in a match against Lilith, which ended in a disqualification after Gothic interfered on Lilith's behalf.

 On 24 June, at the Danger Zone show No. 28 in Luzhniki, Markova defeated Lilith, and thus became the champion of the NFR for the first time.
-On 30 September, she won the “Women's Battle Royale” and became a two-time champion.
+On 30 September, she won the "Women's Battle Royale" and became a two-time champion.
 During her NFR career, Markova toured Japan, where she worked for DDT Pro-Wrestling and Wrestling New Classic from 2011 to 2013.
 She also worked in Europe, Asia and the Middle East.

-Her last match with Independent Wrestling Federation was on January 21, 2017 when she her lost title to Ramona.
+Her last match with Independent Wrestling Federation was on 21 January 2017, when she her lost title to Ramona.

 WWE (2017)

-On October 13, 2017, it was reported that Markova was offered a tryout at the WWE Performance Center.
-She never wrestled a match.
+On 13 October 2017, it was reported that Markova was offered a tryout at the WWE Performance Center; she never wrestled a match.

 Shine Wrestling (2017–2021)

-Markova made her Shine Wrestling debut on July 14, 2017 at SHINE 43, where she competed against Maria Maria, Brandi Lauren, Daisy, and Dementia D'Rose.
+Markova made her Shine Wrestling debut on 14 July 2017 at SHINE 43, where she competed against Maria Maria, Brandi Lauren, Daisy, and Dementia D'Rose.
 She returned at SHINE 44 where she had a match against Shotzi Blackheart and Dementia D'Rose.
-On June 29, 2019 at Shine 59, she won her first title by defeating Avery Taylor to become ACW Women's Champion.
+On 29 June 2019 at Shine 59, she won her first title by defeating Avery Taylor to become ACW Women's Champion.
 At Shine 60, Markova competed for her first Shine title, unsuccessfully challenging Blackheart for the Shine Nova Championship.
 At Shine 64, she won the Shine Nova Championship by defeating Jenna, Avery Taylor, Double D Rose and Lindsey Snow.

-Markova successfully defended title twice during Shine's live show on January 18, 2020, as well as at Shine 65 against contenders Jenna and Brandi Lauren.
-On September 19, 2021 at Shine 68, Markova lost the Nova Championship in a street fight against The Woad.
-On November 14, Markova won the Shine Championship at WWN Supershow: Battle Of The Belts from Ivelisse.
-On December 12 at Shine 70, Ivelisse won the Shine Championship from Markova in a rematch.
+Markova successfully defended title twice during Shine's live show on 18 January 2020, as well as at Shine 65 against contenders Jenna and Brandi Lauren.
+On 19 September 2021 at Shine 68, Markova lost the Nova Championship in a street fight against The Woad.
+On 14 November, Markova won the Shine Championship at WWN Supershow: Battle Of The Belts from Ivelisse.
+On 12 December at Shine 70, Ivelisse won the Shine Championship from Markova in a rematch.